 Research studies indicate that 80% of patients who undergo this type of regenerative injection therapy experience good to excellent results.
 In fact in some cases, the treatment can completely cure their condition.
 Most people will experience noticeable improvement after the first session, and continued improvement thereafter.

 If effective, such treatment can make it possible enjoy the simple pleasures of life again.
 Enjoy what you love doing — hiking, biking, sports, a healthy sex life.
 Life can be not only more livable, but actually enjoyable.

 A combination of concentrated dextrose and local anesthetic is injected into the afflicted area.
 This solution naturally stimulates the body’s ability to heal, prompting the growth of new ligaments and fiber tendons.
 Treatments generally take 30 minutes.
 No surgery, anesthesia, or prolonged recovery are necessary.
 You don’t have to stay overnight in a hospital.

 Prolotherapy vs. PRP: What’s the Difference?

 Both prolotherapy and PRP rely on injections to relieve muscle pain, but the difference is in what is being injected.
-In prolotherapy, dextrose, or sugar water, is injected to create inflammation in the painful tendon, muscle, joint, or ligament.
-But PRP injects your own plasma — the part of the blood containing growth factors thought to promote healing.
+Prolotherapy injects dextrose, or sugar water, to introduce inflammation into damaged tissue.
+But PRP injects your own plasma that contains natural growth factors thought to encourage healing.
 The other difference is the amount of treatments required.
 Prolotherapy is typically less effective and requires more sessions of injections.
 PRP works faster, requiring 1 to 3 treatment sessions in many cases.